rempic/High-Throughput-Screening/Image_Tessellation/README.md

-## Image segmentation by voronoi tassellation
+## Voronoi Image Segmentator

-The goal of this module is to segment high content images (Figure 1) in cellular units.
+The Voronoi image segmentator is used to segment high content images (Figure 1) in cellular units.
 To determine the cellular units I use a Voronoi diagram (Figure 2).
 The voronoi diagram is built from a set of points called seeds, which in our case they are the cell nuclei.
 Then from each seed it determine a corresponding region consisting of all points closer to that seed than to any other.
 In other words the  cells of a voronoi diagram, also called tassells, are a measure of how close the seed/nucleus of that region is to its neighbours seeds/nuclei.
 In terms of biology the single tassels of a voronoi diagram thranslates in a measurement cell density, which is critical for many biological processes: proliferation, apoptosis, cell signaling etc.

 ![Screenshot](/IMG/HCI_example2.png)